swforrest/deepSSF_package/README.md

 > entirely, [Miniforge](https://github.com/conda-forge/miniforge) is a
 > drop-in replacement that ships with `conda-forge` as the only channel.

+### 1b.
+(Optional) Install an IDE (such as VSCode)

+Once you have Python and Miniconda installed, you will likely want an interface (‘Integrated Development Environment’, an IDE) to code in (such as RStudio for R users).
+I use Visual Studio Code, or ‘VS Code’ as I find the functionality similar to RStudio (and as I have become familiar with VS Code I prefer it to RStudio in some ways).

+You can download VSCode from here: [https://code.visualstudio.com/](https://code.visualstudio.com/).

+For the commands below, you can use the Terminal in VScode, or the Terminal/Command Line in Windows or macOS.

 ### 2. Create the environment

+Think of a conda environment the way you think of an `renv` project library — it is a self-contained Python installation that keeps this project's packages separate from everything else on your computer.
+The steps below create one for deepSSF.

+Using the Terminal (which can be in VScode), you can clone the package repository with:

 ```bash
 git clone https://github.com/swforrest/deepssf_package